turingschool/md_launch_curriculum/Mod1/Labs/Week3/Methods.md

 //Output -> 80228, 05031, 02112, 52556, 00515
 ```

-**Exercise 3**
+**Exercise 6**
-Create a method called `GetWordsByFirstLetter()` that takes two arguments: a character, and a list of strings.
+Psuedocode a method called `GetWordsByFirstLetter()` that takes two arguments: a character, and a list of strings.
 The method should return a subset of the given list that contains all the words that start with the given character.
-The method should be able to be called like this:
+If implemented (you don't need to do that today!), the method should be able to be called like this:

 ```c#
 var words = new List<string> {"weirdo", "quill", "fast", "krill", "quaint", "quieter", "koala"};